-This line of learning and thinking makes so much sense and we can use it to guide how we teach our own children to monitor the effects of their screen time today.
+This line of learning and thinking makes so much sense and you can use it to guide how you teach your own child to monitor the effects of her screen time today.

-So that is what we're going to dig into next.
+So that's what we're going to dig into next.

-There are both physical and mental cues that our bodies give us when we've had enough screen time.
-Our goal is to become super-aware of these cues and to have an action-plan for what to do when we first feel them.
+There are both physical and mental cues that your body gives you when you've had enough screen time.
+Your goal is to become super-aware of these cues and to have an action-plan for what to do when you first feel them.

-So this isn't about parents setting arbitrary time limits on kids' screen time—below I'll get into why I really don't believe in these.
-This is about teaching our children how to self monitor and self regulate their screen time.
+So this isn't about setting arbitrary time limits on your child's screen time—below I'll get into why I really don't believe in these.
+This is about teaching your child how to self monitor and self regulate her screen time.
 Kids who learn how to do this will not fall prey to Internet addiction or the negative side-effects that come with too much screen time.

-And parents who teach these kinds of things when their children are very young, won't fall prey to mad googling or unpractical rule enforcement when their children are a bit older.
+And parents who teach these kinds of things when your children are very young, won't fall prey to mad googling or unpractical rule enforcement when your children are a bit older.

-If you are interested in learning more about the topic of screen time balance, my Balanced Screen Time Road Map™ is tailor made for you.
+If you're interested in learning more about the topic of screen time balance, my Balanced Screen Time Road Map™ is tailor made for you.
 You can learn more about it by clicking right here.

-A few of the physical cues that our bodies have had enough screen time include:
+A few of the physical cues that your body has had enough screen time include:

 - Back ache